 Of course it goes without saying that the ingredients that you choose for your omelet have to be good.
-If you’ve ever had bad, old eggs, you know how wonderful and important it is to have access to farm-fresh eggs – the kind that are almost impossible to break open because the shells are so hard.
-And once you’ve emptied the egg into a bowl, you see a dark, almost orange yolk sitting high atop a firm white.
-That’s a fresh egg, and you will undoubtedly taste the difference, guaranteed.
+It’s especially nice to have access to farm-fresh eggs – the kind that are almost impossible to break open because the shells are so hard.

 The skillet I use for my one-person, 2-egg omelet, is actually a crêpe pan.
 It’s got a flat bottom and flat sides.
 The outside diameter is 8″; the inside diameter, or bottom, measures 6″ in diameter.

 A perfect-fitting lid is also important for making a good omelet.